Home Alone: Cast

+Credits adapted from the American Film Institute.

 Production

 Development

 Writer and producer John Hughes conceived Home Alone while preparing to go on vacation.
 He said: "I was going away on vacation, and making a list of everything I didn't want to forget.
 I thought, 'Well, I'd better not forget my kids.'
 Then I thought, 'What if I left my 10-year-old son at home?
 What would he do?
 Hughes wrote eight pages of notes that developed into the screenplay.
 Imagining that children are naturally most scared of robbers, Hughes also worked that aspect into the plot of the film.

 Home Alone was initially set to be financed and distributed by Warner Bros.
 Hughes promised that he could make the movie for less than $10 million, considerably less than most feature film production budgets of that era.
-Concerned that the film might exceed that amount, Hughes met secretly with 20th Century Fox before production to see if they would fund the project if Warner proved inflexible.
+Concerned that the film might exceed that amount, Hughes met secretly with 20th Century Fox before production to see if they would fund the project if Warner Bros. proved inflexible.
 According to executive producer Scott Rosenfelt, a copy of the script was "clandestinely" delivered to Fox, bypassing the legal restrictions that would have otherwise prevented Fox from seeing it until the project was in turnaround.
 Early in production, the budget grew to $14.7 million.
-Warner demanded that it be cut by $1.2 million; the producers responded with a memo arguing that the budget could not be cut any further.
-Unconvinced, Warner shut down production the next day, but it quickly resumed when Fox took up Hughes on his offer.
+Warner Bros. demanded that it be cut by $1.2 million; the producers responded with a memo arguing that the budget could not be cut any further.
+Unconvinced, Warner Bros. shut down production the next day, but it quickly resumed when Fox took up Hughes on his offer.
 The final budget grew to $18 million.

-Hughes had asked Patrick Read Johnson to direct, but he was committed to directing Spaced Invaders.
-He turned to Chris Columbus, who had left National Lampoon's Christmas Vacation before shooting started because of a personality clash with starring actor Chevy Chase, who Columbus said treated him "like dirt".
-Hughes gave him the scripts for both Home Alone and Reach the Rock; Columbus chose to direct Home Alone, as he found it funnier and liked the Christmas theme.
-Columbus did an uncredited rewrite of the script, which included the character Old Man Marley.
-He added the character to give the story a more serious layer, as well as a more emotional, happier ending.
+Hughes had asked Patrick Read Johnson to direct, but he was committed to directing Spaced Invaders (1990).
+He turned to Chris Columbus, who had left National Lampoon's Christmas Vacation (1989) before shooting started because of a personality clash with starring actor Chevy Chase, who Columbus said treated him "like dirt".
+Hughes gave him the scripts for both Home Alone and Reach the Rock (1998); Columbus chose to direct Home Alone, as he found it funnier and liked the Christmas theme.
+Columbus did an uncredited rewrite of the script; among his contributions was the character of Old Man Marley, which he created to give the story a more serious layer, as well as a more emotional, happier ending.